By Gerard Mulreaney (@gerard_sports)

 The book deals with his struggles in England initially, him wanting to make an immediate impact at Millwall, and how his debut for the club actually came about.
 He explains the culture of Millwall Football Club, the need to be hard, to never showing weakness.
 It’s something he found difficult early on, but eventually he found himself sort of enjoying it.

 He explains why he started drinking in the first place, and how it eventually spiralled out of control.
-The blackouts, the memory losses, and also needing to get that same high ever time he went drinking.
+The blackouts, the memory losses, and the need to get that same high every time he went drinking.
 It also took him down the road of drug taking, something he doesn’t necessarily go into in much detail.

 Richie talks about having a drink problem, and being an alcoholic, but not about being a drug-addict.
-I was curious about that, and I asked him why.
+I was curious about that, and I asked him why?
 He said, “Some people who have problematic relationships with drink and drugs describe themselves as cross-addicted, but I’ve never taken a drug without drinking first.
-My primary problems with drink – and in some ways this is all incidental once you accept you need to get sober, and remain sober.”
+My primary problem was with drink – and in some ways this is all incidental once you accept you need to get sober, and remain sober.”

-There’s stories about his relationship with John Giles and in particular Eamon Dunphy.
-He talks about his time as CEO at St Patrick’s Athletic, working in the media and especially his time on the Second Captain’s podcast.
+There are stories about his relationship with John Giles, and in particular Eamon Dunphy.
+He talks about his time as CEO at St Patrick’s Athletic, working in the media, and especially his time on the Second Captain’s podcast.

 When he finally decides it’s time to stop drinking Richie tells us why.